akolybelnikov/roll-a-ball/Kolybelnikov_A_m0_readme.txt

 #### Building and Running the code

-The project submission includes a working build of the game.
+The project submission includes a working build of the game with target platform OSX.
-To regenerate the build the project should be added in the Unity Hub and opened in the Unity.
+To regenerate the build the project can be added in the Unity Hub and opened in the Unity UI.
+After project files are re-created from the Project Settings, a new build can be run.

 #### Grading

-To check if the game meets the assignemnt requirements, the project can be run from the executive, or opened in Unity.
+To check if the game meets the assignemnt requirements, the project can be run from the executive, or opened in Unity UI.
 The project includes only one scene.